wp-plugins/app-store-assistant/readme.txt

 3. Single item from a page of multiple apps
 4. ATOM Feed listing
 5. General Options
+6. Shortcode buttons on editor toolbar

 == Changelog ==

+= 5.0 =
+* Added some WP 3.5 API coolness
+* Added ability to turn off screenshots [Thanks jack89ita]
+* Added screenshot of buttons on toolbar [Thanks crazymikesapps]
+* Now ready for Localization
+* No creates an Auto Except if no manual excerpt exists
+* Rewritten and optimized
+	* Options section
+	* Removed ios_asaf_atomfeed shortcode
+	* Major cleanup of codebase
+	* Now checks for writable image cache folder
+	* Removes cached files and database entries when cache is cleared
+* Fixed error with currency set to US instead of USD
+* Fixed issue with TinyMCE being re-declared in some themes
+* Added App Store Asst menu on Admin screen

 = 4.7.1 =
 * HTTPS is now supported for Search and Lookup requests to Apple via their updated Search API.